honeycombio/honeycomb-opentelemetry-swift/README.md

 }
 ```

-Regardless of which form you use, either helper will keep track of the most recent path value, and our instrumentation will sets up a SpanProcessor that will automatically propage that value as a `CurrentNavigationPath` attribute onto any other spans.
+Regardless of which form you use, either helper will keep track of the most recent path value, and our instrumentation will sets up a SpanProcessor that will automatically propage that value as a `screen.name` attribute onto any other spans.

 This means that if you miss a navigation, you will see spans attributed to the wrong screen.
 For example:
 ```swift